Tokenization

 • Interpretable tokenization: Making tokenization decisions more transparent

-• Domain-specific tokenization: Optimizing for specific fields (medical, legal, etc.)
+• Domain-specific tokenization: Optimizing for specific fields (medical, legal, scientific, etc.)

 • Real-time tokenization: Processing streaming text efficiently